OpenNebula/docs/source/administration/storage/gluster_ds.rst

        2 files              12.3G 66%   -                 0 fil  fs       ssh
      101 default             9.9G 98%   -                 0 img  shared   shared

-.. warning:: Note that datastores are not associated to any cluster by default, and they are supposed to be accessible by every single host.
-If you need to configure datastores for just a subset of the hosts take a look to the :ref:`Cluster guide <cluster_guide>`.
+.. warning:: It is recommended to group the Gluster datastore and the Gluster enabled hypervisors in an OpenNebula ref:`cluster<cluster_guide>`.